changlabneuro/pfc_amyg_socialgaze/README.md

 This repository contains the analysis and figure-generating code associated with:

-[1] Dal Monte, O.*, Fan, S.*, Fagan, N.A., Chu, C.J., Zhou, M.B., Putnam, P.T., Nair, A.R., & Chang, S.W.C.
+[1] Dal Monte, O., Fan, S., Fagan, N.A., Chu, C.J., Zhou, M.B., Putnam, P.T., Nair, A.R., & Chang, S.W.C.
 (2022).
 Widespread implementations of interactive social gaze neurons in the primate prefrontal-amygdala networks.
 Neuron.

 When cloning this repository, use the `--recursive` flag to fetch the submodule dependencies: